pip-services/pip-services-docs/content/en/dart/commons/data/any_value_array.md

 #### getAsArrayWithDefault
-Converts array element into an AnyValueArray or returns a givne default value if conversion is not possible.
+Converts an array element into an AnyValueArray or returns a given default value if conversion is not possible.

 > [AnyValueArray](../any_value_array) getAsArrayWithDefault(int index, [AnyValueArray](../any_value_array) defaultValue)